We’ve all been using our cars less recently due to coronavirus (COVID-19). So how can you make sure your car is kept up

-Your battery has been working extra hard during winter and now it’s probably not being used as much.
+Your battery has been working extra hard during winter and it’s probably not been used much in lockdown.
 So, keep an eye on your battery and if it’s running down, give it a charge.
 If your battery keeps going flat, you may want to consider replacing it or getting it checked – especially if you’re using your car for essential work during these challenging times.

-While we’re only using our cars for essential trips such as food shopping, collecting medicines, work and volunteering; these trips can be used to run your car over.
-Even if it’s a quick drive to the shops for some milk, any trip can help in maintaining good engine performance.
+Essential trips such as food shopping, collecting medicine or going to work can be used to run your car over.
+Even if it’s a quick drive to the shops now that they're open, any trip can help in maintaining good engine performance.
 If you’re not going out, you can keep battery issues at bay by turning the engine over until your vehicle is up to working temperature, while stationary in a parking space or on your drive.
 If you do this and notice any engine warning lights come on, some garages are still open to carry out essential work.